La Roche Percée des Arlettes, starting from Cornas

 Notes

-Please do not attempt this route in wet weather as there are many very slippery sections.
+Please note: do not walk this route in wet weather as there are many very slippery sections.

 Worth a visit